Expressing your milk:

-- provides milk for your baby if you will be away from him
+- provides milk for your baby if you will be away from them

 - stimulates your body to make more milk